DoDAO-io/defi-lending-and-borrowing-course/generated/questions/compound.md

 ---

-##### Interest rates for supply and borrow is dependant on?
+##### Interest rates for supply and borrow are dependant on?

 - [ ]  A linear function
 - [ ]  Governance
 - [ ]  Compound DAO
 - [x]  Utilization rates

-Hint: none
+Hint: NoHint

 Explanation: The interest rates for supply and borrowing are based on the utilization rate of the base asset.
-Given by, totalborrows/ totalsupply of given asset.
+Given by, `totalborrows / totalsupply` of given asset.

 Sub Topics: No Sub-Topics